m-bock/purescript-transit/README.md

 This table provides the same information in a structured format.
 Each row shows one valid transition: which state you start in, which action you take, and which state you end up in.
 Notice that invalid actions—like trying to open an already open door—simply don't appear in the table.

-Now that we've seen the visual representation, let's see how we represent this state machine in PureScript code.
-We'll start by defining the states and messages as simple data types:
+Now let's see how we represent this in PureScript code.

 ### States and Messages

+To represent our door in code, we need two things: the states the door can be in, and the actions that can change those states.
+In PureScript, we define these as simple data types:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs